ivedantsharma/Expense-Tracker-Application/README.md

 This application offers the following features:

 - Landing Page
-- Login and Registration
-- Profile and Password Management
 - Manage Income and Expense Categories
 - Track Income and Expense Transactions
 - Chart View of Income and Expense